microsoft/MSBuildSdks/src/CentralPackageVersions/README.md

 ## Centrally Managing Package Versions

-To get started, you will need to create an MSBuild project at the root of your repository named `Packages.props` that declares `PackageVersion` items.
+To get started, you will need to create an MSBuild project at the root of your repository named `Packages.props` that declares `PackageReference` items that set the versions for projects.

 In this example, packages like `Newtonsoft.Json` are set to exactly version `10.0.1`.
 All projects that reference this package will be locked to that version.
 If someone attempts to specify a version in a project they will encounter a build error.